bennettmcelwee/Search-Meter/readme.txt

 1. The Search Meter administration interface, showing some of the reports available.

 == Changelog ==

+= 2.10 =
+* Add an option to ignore searches made by logged-in administrators, so administrators can test searches without cluttering up the search stats.

 = 2.9.1 =
 * Ensure Search Meter can save searches even if other plugins trigger a query before the main WordPress loop.